 The Proposed Project is designed to reduce fire risk by managing and surveying grassland vegetation, including grasslands adjacent to residential areas.
-The Coyote Canyon NRM Plan would continue grazing efforts on the Property and provide adaptive management strategies to reduce the risk of wildland fire based on levels of residual dry matter (RDM).
+The Coyote Canyon NRM Plan would continue grazing efforts on the Property and provide adaptive management strategies to reduce the risk of wildland fire

 The Department typically does not practice activities such as mowing or disking the perimeter of its properties as a fire prevention measure, as this would be contrary to the Department's natural resource preservation and protection mission.
 Strategies and performance standards for grazing management are further described in the NRM Plan.